ppiquette/dotfiles/README.md

 Then, in ~/ :

 ```
-# create an Python venv for your ~ folder
+# create a Python venv for your ~ folder
 cd ~
 pipenv shell